-• Irrigation, drainage and flood control structure
+-Irrigation, drainage and flood control structure

-- The river basins should be planed to construct new hydraulic works. - Invest in upgrading, improving existing hydraulic works.

-- Dredging of existing irrigation and drainage canals, lining of canals and construction of new irrigation and drainage canals.
+- Invest in upgrading, improving existing hydraulic works. - Dredging of existing irrigation and drainage canals, lining of canals and construction of new irrigation and drainage canals. - Invest in equipment, facilities for operation and management of irrigation and schemes.

-- Invest in equipment, facilities for operation and management of irrigation and schemes. - Plant trees and develop more lakes, dams upstream. - Solve completely essential points of dykes, compartments, sluices. - To build emergency spillway, maintain flood control systems. - To reinforce the existing dyke system (investment in the critical areas). - To dredge the river channel and clear the flood way. - Water supply and sanitation Structure - Building many different types of water supply works for example commune drill well, tank for containing rainfall, pumping station or common filtered tank for all commune (build a tank, filter water and distribution system). - Investment and planning in water quality and water storage.
-Need a master plan, especially in rural and poor area. - Build new water supply systems and individual water supply structure for residential areas. - Build, upgrade and complete water supply works. - Investigate and planning surface water and underground water. - Non-structural countermeasures - Need to have policy and regulations for managing and exploiting water resources. - Have information, education and communication activities to raise public awareness (not only for farmers, people but also staff in organizations, association, people who are in charge of collecting water fee). - Raise the management of exploitation capacity of hydraulic works, economize water in irrigation strengthen organizations, train cadres. - Forest and protect watershed (upstream forest). - To efficiently operate the flood retarding and diversion basins. - Strictly discipline on dikes law's violation. - Mechanism on management and dyke protection. - Management, exploiting and protection water supply works. - To manage the waste water poured into rivers. - To raise public awareness relating the building of sanitary facilities. - Educate and enhance public awareness.
+Plant trees and develop more lakes, dams upstream.

+Solve completely essential points of dykes, compartments, sluices.
+To build emergency spillway, maintain flood control systems.

+To reinforce the existing dyke system (investment in the critical areas).

+To dredge the river channel and clear the flood way.

+Water supply and sanitation Structure

+- Building many different types of water supply works for example commune drill well, tank for containing rainfall, pumping station or common filtered tank for all commune (build a tank, filter water and distribution system). - Investment and planning in water quality and water storage.
+Need a master plan, especially in rural and poor area. - Build new water supply systems and individual water supply structure for residential areas. - Build, upgrade and complete water supply works. - Investigate and planning surface water and underground water.

+Non-structural countermeasures

+- Need to have policy and regulations for managing and exploiting water resources. - Have information, education and communication activities to raise public awareness (not only for farmers, people but also staff in organizations, association, people who are in charge of collecting water fee). - Raise the management of exploitation capacity of hydraulic works, economize water in irrigation strengthen organizations, train cadres.

+Forest and protect watershed (upstream forest).

+To efficiently operate the flood retarding and diversion basins.
+Strictly discipline on dikes law's violation.

+Mechanism on management and dyke protection.

+Management, exploiting and protection water supply works.

+To manage the waste water poured into rivers.

+To raise public awareness relating the building of sanitary facilities.
+Educate and enhance public awareness.

+Thank you for listening !